 Shell settled a libel case we brought in response to its ill-advised press releases and also settled all of the so-called “false claims,” paying all of our legal costs.

 The press release mentioned our intention to bring our allegations to the attention of “Internet users.”
-A family friend, Nick Gill, an IT expert, has, from the outset of our Internet activities in the mid-nineties, created, maintained and updated all of our Shell focussed websites.
+A young man who became a family friend, Nick Gill (an IT expert) has, from the outset of our Internet activities focussed on Shell, has created, maintained and updated all of our Shell related websites.

 Extract from an article published Monday 28 September 1998 on page 62 of the London Evening Standard newspaper:

-Donovan’s site is the work of 19-year-old Nick Gill, who replied to an add for an Internet whizz.
+Donovan’s site is the work of 19-year-old Nick Gill, who replied to an ad for an Internet whizz.